lalonzadentro/Data-Analyst-Portfolio/Projects/Russian 'foreign agents' list/README.md

 * Find patterns of the inclusion of individuals and organizations in the Russian list of foreign agents
 * Gain curious insights

-# Questions to answer
+# Questions to cover
-1.Overall characteristics of foreign agents
+1. Overall characteristics of foreign agents

-2.Demographic characteristics of foreign agents-individuals
+2. Demographic characteristics of foreign agents-individuals

-3.Professional occupation of foreign agents-individuals
+3. Professional occupation of foreign agents-individuals

 # Performed